skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 ## Vivi

 Vivi is a simple character stat-wise.
 Obviously, his set-up will focus on Magic.
 Like Garnet, Vivi ends up with a little over 50 Strength, but his staves are neither long-range, nor can their power be boosted by element-raising equipment.
-They do have Add Status properties, though - but Strength doesn't come in handy for that.
+They do have Add Status properties, though &ndash; but Strength doesn't come in handy for that.

 **Path A/B/C/Lv 1**